-Once in Oman, there are domestic airports located in Salalah, Duqm, Sohar, and Khasab.
+Once in Oman, domestic airports are located in Salalah, Duqm, Sohar, and Khasab.
 Currently, there is no rail system.
-Public buses will get you to the main cities, but they offer limited routes to truly explore the country.
-To really experience Oman, you should either be accompanied by a local Omani guide (more on this below) or, if you’re set on exploring solo, international car-hire chains such as Avis, Budget, and Thrifty are available.
-Opt for a four-wheel-drive vehicle, which will be important for off-road exploration.
+Public buses will get you to the main cities, but they offer limited routes to explore the country.
+To experience Oman, you should either be accompanied by a local Omani guide (more on this below) or, if you’re set on exploring solo, international car-hire chains such as Avis, Budget, and Thrifty available.
+Opt for a four-wheel-drive vehicle, which will be necessary for off-road exploration.

 Oman has a subtropical arid climate with a pronounced monsoon influence.
 Summers are hot and humid on the coast and hot and dry in the interior.
 Winter is moderately warm.
 The best time to visit Oman is from September to April, from May to August – very hot and humid.
 It rains very rarely, in Muscat, there are 320-350 sunny days a year.
 The average temperature in the capital: September +36 ° C, November +30 ° C, January +25 ° C, June +41 ° C, July +39 ° C, August +37 ° C.